 A tumor begins when healthy cells change and grow out of control, forming a mass.
-A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
-A benign tumor means the tumor can grow but will not spread.
+A tumor can be malignant (cancerous) or non-malignant (benign).
+A malignant or cancerous tumor can grow and spread to other parts of the body.
+A non-malignant or benign tumor usually grows slowly but will not spread.

 Even though a childhood ependymoma can occur in any part of the brain or spine, it most commonly occurs in the cerebellum.
 The cerebellum is the part of the brain that coordinates the body’s movements.
 (To see medical drawings of the different parts of the brain, visit another page in this guide.)
 In young adults, a subtype called a myxopapillary ependymoma sometimes occurs in the spinal cord.

 Many times, ependymomas will block the normal flow of cerebral spinal fluid, which can lead to a condition called hydrocephalus.
 Hydrocephalus means there is a build-up of cerebrospinal fluid, resulting in increased pressure within the brain.
 Because of its location, at the time of initial diagnosis, children with ependymoma often complain of headaches, nausea, vomiting, blurred vision, and difficulty walking.